bin3xish477/c4N4Re/README.md

 subject = [ATTENTION] Port Canary Triggered
 ```

-- The `monitor` option is where you specify which files you wish to monitor.
-If anyone opens any one of the specified file, you'll recieve an alert email notifying of this action.
-This is perfect for creating seemingly lucrative files to lure a hacker to open them, expecting to obtain some valid information.
+- The `deny` options can be used to specify which ports should not be running locally on the host system.
+If c4N4Re detects that one of these ports are open, c4N4Re will send an alert email regarding the opened port.
-- The `subject` option is configurable for all canaries that are activated
+- The `subject` option specifies the subject header for the alert email you will recieve if this canary is triggered.

-###  FileCanary
+###  File Canary

 ```ini
 [files]